labg94/MarsRovers/Readme.md

 # Mars Rovers

-Hi interviewer I did this project using hexagonal architecture, due I found it fascinating and helps a lot with maintainability issues, I also attached a UML diagram to show the structure.
+Hi interviewer I did this project using hexagonal architecture, due I found it fascinating and helps a lot with maintainability issues, I also attached a UML diagram to show the structure (I created it using Intellij IDEA).

 ## Assumptions